jqnfxa/Dungeon/lib/googletest/docs/gmock_cook_book.md

 warning messages, remember that you can control their amount with the `--gtest_stack_trace_depth=max_depth` flag.

-Now, judiciously use the right flag to enable gMock serve you better!
+Now, judiciously use the RIGHT flag to enable gMock serve you better!

 ### Gaining Super Vision into Mock Calls